radmitqa/avux/README.md

 === AvatarUX script execution requirements !!! ===
 1. MS VSCode ver.
-1.98.1 or above
+1.98.1 or above.
-2. Screen resolution 2K - 2560x1600 - under a default settings
+2. Screen resolution 2K - 2560x1600 - under a default settings - only one active monitor during execution.
 3. All requirements from conda.yaml file!
-4. AvatarUX script is executed by pressing the CTRL+Shift+P and select Robocorp: Run Task Package (Robot)
+4. AvatarUX script is executed by pressing the CTRL+Shift+P and select Robocorp: Run Task Package (Robot).
-5. Screenshots are collected to output/sc folder
+5. Screenshots are collected to output/sc folder.